nhsuk/nhsapp-frontend/docs/components/card-links.md

 ---
-layout: layouts/plain.njk
+layout: layouts/component.njk
 title: Card links
+tags:
+  - component
 ---

-Use card links to help users reach the next stage of their NHS App journey.
+<p class="nhsuk-body-l">Use card links to help users reach the next stage of their NHS App journey.</p>

 ## When to use